iamPulakesh/Aws_Cloudcommander/ReadMe.md

 ```

 ### Step 5:
--Invite the bot into the server
+- Invite the bot into the server